ishai1/marketbot/README.md

 In training, we use rolling windows of size one hundred in order to increase the number of training samples we have and reduce bias.
 Our training loss is mean squared error.
 Tensorflow uses truncated backpropagation through (TBTT) time to update the weights in the graph.
+We also add a combination of `l1` and `l2` regularization.

 # Evaluation

 One hurdle in this model is that mean squared error is not a particurly informative loss, in the sense that if our goal is to trade according to some strategy using the predictions that our agent makes, then it is difficult to interpret the MSE in a meaningful way.

 A more instructive metric is what is referred to in finance as PnL - profit and loss of a trading strategy.
 The trading strategy we use to